 Try Smith.ai for free

 The best way to compare Smith.ai to Ruby Receptionists is to try both services.
 We offer a 30-day/10-call free trial.
-To learn more before signing up, call us at (650) 727-6484 or email us at email@example.com.
+To learn more before signing up, call us at (650) 727-6484 between 6 AM and 6 PM PST, or email us at firstname.lastname@example.org.
 We can't wait to show you how we can help your business save money and time.